vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

 We want our information to

 * be read by only the right people (confidentiality).
-* only be changed by authorised people or processes (integrity)
+* only be changed by authorized people or processes (integrity)
 * be available to read and use whenever we want (availability).

 Non-repudiation